-The aim of the program was and is to help local teenagers and their families, by supporting their education and encouraging them to use the skills they learn to help their whole community, Students are encouraged to get involved with community organizations and community projects.
+The program helps local teenagers by supporting their education and encouraging them to use the skills they learn to help their whole community, Students are encouraged to get involved with community organizations and community projects.
 We believe that education is a right that helps all Guatemalans and that it is also a path which must be followed in order to meet basic needs and support sustainable development.

 Now, because of increased demand and a growing population, there are several local middle schools, within walking distance, which helps to make studying at middle school a bit less costly for the families.
 The scholarships program has been instrumental in this, by helping to raise expectations as well as providing economic support.
 The successes of scholarships students in graduating from high school with a profession that allows them to find better paid and more dignified work have also demonstrated to many families that it is worth the sacrifice they have to make to send their children to secondary school.